^

 November 2022MISRA C:2012 – Amendment 3 “Updates for ISO/IEC 9899:2011/2018 Phase 2 — New C11/C18 features” is released.
 It deals with the new C11 & C18 features.

 March 2023MISRA C:2012 – Amendment 4 “Updates for ISO/IEC 9899:2011/2018 Phase 3 — Multi-threading and Atomics” is released.
-It specifies rules and directives for multithreading and atomic types and acts on feedback to clarify some existing guidance.
+It specifies Rules and Directives for multithreading and atomic types and acts on feedback to clarify some existing guidance.

 April 2023MISRA C:2023 “Guidelines for the use of the C language in critical systems” is released.
 It collates the contents of MISRA C:2012 along with its subsequent amendments and technical corrigenda.

-October 2023MISRA C++ ” Guidelines for the use C++:17 in critical systems” is released.
+October 2023MISRA C++2023 ” Guidelines for the use of C++:17 in critical systems” is released.
 It targets the 2017 language version (C++:17) and integrates the MISRA C++ and AUTOSAR C++ Guidelines

-How can LDRA help with MISRA compliance?
+How can LDRA help with MISRA Compliance?

 The ability to statically analyse software efficiently with reference to MISRA Guidelines delivers tangible benefits to development teams in terms of code quality, consistency, and reduced time-to-deployment.
 Help is available from LDRA in the form of consultancy, training, and the MISRA tools (sometimes called “MISRA checkers”) found in the LDRA tool suite and LDRArules.